10 budget travel tips

 When bringing your own car, or renting one when you arrive, you have plenty of opportunities for affordable accommodation, and there is a good selection of scenic roads through Norway.

 Buying your food in a supermarket is the cheapest way of filling your stomach.
-Of the many supermarket chains you will find in Norway, the following are the cheapest: Bunnpris, Rema 1000, Kiwi and Rimi.
+Some examples of prizes:

-You don't get wine and liquor in ordinary shops and supermarkets in Norway.
-To buy alcohol you need to find your nearest Vinmonopolet outlet.
+You don't get wine and liquor in ordinary shops and supermarkets.
+There are designated shops for this purpose.
 As this is a governmentally run business, there are no aim for profits, so the really expensive wines are actually "cheap" in Norway.

 The Norwegian State Railway offers Minipris tickets from NOK 249, whatever the length of your journey, but order in advance.